SalisSilva337/SalisSilva337/README.md

 - 👨‍🦱 19yrs old;
 - 🌎 Brazil - S.A.;
 - 🎓 Beginner Dev;
-- 💻 I'm Interested in Game Dev, UI/UX and Full Stack Web Dev;
+- 💻 I'm Interested in Game Dev, Full Stack Web Dev;
 - 🎮 I like to play games and listen to music;
 - 📞 salissilvadev@gmail.com